 How Do Air Fryers Work?

-Air fryers work by circulating hot air and heat around a food item to replicate the same crispiness found in deep-fried food, but with significantly less fat and oil.
+Air fryers distribute warm air and heat around food to mimic the same crunchy texture found in deep fryers but cook foods with significantly less fat and oil.

 What Can I Cook in an Air Fryer?

 Air fryers are a healthier cooking method and incredibly versatile kitchen appliances that can handle a wide variety of dishes.